 All talks are open to the public.
 As historian/theorist Christopher Balme writes, "The public sphere is integral to our notions of the future and futurity, because it provides a discursive prerequisite for shaping things to come."
 Join the conversation!

-The Humanities Center will host it's inaugural conference in March 2018.
-For more information regarding the call for papers, please visit: 2018 Conference.
+The Humanities Center will host it's inaugural conference March 29-31, 2018.
+For more information about the conference, please visit: Conference Info.